SciCatProject/scicatlive/README.md

 1. add the corresponding file(s) there, keeping the convention: `filename := collectionname.json`.
 2. Restart the docker container.

-These files are ingested into the database using mongo funcionalities and bypassing the catamel backend, i.e. they are not to be taken as examples to use the catamel API.
+These files are ingested into the database using mongo funcionalities and bypassing the scicat backend, i.e. they are not to be taken as examples to use the scicat API.

 ## General use of scicat